Skip to content

 Yonezawa woven formal bag with built-in magnet

-Furthermore, it has inner magnet functionality.
+It also has inner magnet functionality.

-Click here for product page
+Click here for the product page

 size

-Approximately 350g
+Approx. 350g

 Surface treatment